 10. Evangelion 1.0, 2.0 And 3.0

-Tokyo-3, a heavily fortified Japanese city, is the last human settlement left in a post-apocalyptic Japan.
+Tokyo-3, a heavily fortified Japanese city, is the last human settlement left in post-apocalyptic Japan.

 Shinji, aged fourteen, is taken to Nerv headquarters by Gendou, his father.

-He asks that Shinji be made a pilot for an “Evangelion”, a massive android designed to combat the monstrous, destructive alien creatures known by “Angels” who threaten the survival and well-being of humanity.
+He asks that Shinji be made a pilot for an “Evangelion”, a massive android designed to combat the monstrous, destructive alien creatures known as “Angels” who threaten the survival and well-being of humanity.

 Although initially reluctant to reconcile with his father, Shinji eventually agrees to help mankind in its perilous struggle against the alien threat.

 He is the pilot of Evangelion unit-01.

 Shinji is forced to confront the Angels’ invasions in the middle of a dangerous battlefield.